-My goal as a therapist is to give you the tools you need for real, fulfilling change and to live a life that reflects your deepest values.
+My goal as a therapist is to give you the tools you need for real, fulfilling change so that you can live a life that reflects your deepest values.

-A painful childhood; a traumatic experience; a mental health diagnosis; negative thoughts; addictions: none of these need to limit or define you.
+A painful childhood; a traumatic experience; entrenched destructive habits; uncomfortable emotions, negative thoughts: none of these need to limit or define you.

-Together, we work to promote genuine, meaningful integrated connection between you and your family, your community, and your Creator.
+Together, we work to promote genuine, meaningful integrated connection between your whole self, your family, your community, and your Creator.

 Offices in Ramat Beit Shemesh and Jerusalem